Skip to main content

 As the field presently grapples with a serious shortage of geriatric healthcare professionals, this program aims to create a pipeline of enthusiastic trainees who, motivated by their experiences and mentorship, choose medical careers to advance knowledge and care for older adults.

-The students will present their projects to colleagues at the conclusion of the program and have the opportunity to publish results in peer-reviewed journals to be shared with Alzheimer’s and dementia researchers worldwide.
+Since the program was founded in 2020, there have been over a dozen participants who have been given the chance to present their projects to colleagues; many of whom were given the opportunity to publish their results in peer-reviewed journals to be shared with Alzheimer’s and dementia researchers worldwide.

-For more information about UCI MIND RAMP or questions on how to help sustain it, please contact Linda Scheck at lscheck@uci.edu.
+For more information about UCI MIND RAMP or questions on how to help sustain it, please contact Claire Nelson at cghazal@hs.uci.edu.

 HFC founders, Lauren Miller Rogen and Seth Rogen virtually congratulated UCI MIND RAMP inaugural trainees